microsoft/Kusto-Query-Language/doc/contains-cs-operator.md

 ---
 title: The case-sensitive contains_cs string operator - Azure Data Explorer
-description: This article describes the case-sensitive contains_cs string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2021
+description: Learn how to use the contains_cs operator to filter a record set for data containing a case-sensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # contains_cs operator